DUE TO THE CURRENT COVID-19 PANDEMIC AND UNCERTAINTY

 REGARDING GATHERINGS AND TRAVEL RESTRICTIONS, OUR 2021

-EDMONTON WINTER BLUES FESTIVAL HAS BEEN POSTPONED UNTIL
+EDMONTON WINTER BLUES FESTIVAL HAS BEEN CANCELLED

-FURTHER NOTICE.
+FOR THIS YEAR.
 WE LOOK FORWARD TO RESUMING OUR MUSIC

 EVENTS WHEN TIME PERMITS AND IT IS SAFE TO DO SO.